facebookresearch/aepsych/docs/db_overview.md

 | parameter_id | This is a reference key to the original entry in the parameter table's unique ID. |
 | model_data | Wheter or not the data from that iteration was modeled during the experiment.|

 - **Param table**: Dimension table to store the parameters for each iteration of a given experiment.
-This table stores the parameters names and values.
-The columns are described as followed:
+This table stores the parameters' names and values.
+The columns are described as follows:

 |Param Table Column | Purpose |
 |:-: | :- |